What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 Talk to them, answer their questions, and treat them like you would a friend – they’ll be much more willing to do you a favor (like sharing your content) when you need it.

-In SEO, data is everything.
+In search engine optimization, data is everything.
 Data tells you what’s working and what isn’t, allowing you to make more effective decisions.
 It’s no different if you want to build quality backlinks.
 Here’s what you need to know about tracking backlinks.

 First off, there are plenty of 3rd party tools that you can use to track backlinks.
 But they’re limited at best and inaccurate at worst.
 If you want to do it properly (and trust us, you do), you’ll need to do it yourself.